AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 Agents are not tolerant, because they repeat.

 Consider AcmeSupport, which handles “I was charged twice” tickets.
-A typical resolution is not one call—it is a loop:
+A typical resolution is not one call, it is a loop:

 1. Read ticket and conversation context, decide next action
 2. Call `BILLING_lookup_invoice`